khoskinhome/Videkah/v0.01/videkah/bin/README.txt

 #######
 videkah
 #######
 By Karl 'khaos' Hoskin.
-Jan -> March 2014.
+Jan -> November 2014.
 #########################################
 An IDE for Vim , for perl users.
 #########################################